OpenAT/online/addons-own/fso_rest_api/sphinx_doc/models/sale_orders.rst

 ``date_order``
 """""""""""""""""""""
-The date and time the order was placed.
+The date and time when the order was placed.

 ``amount_total``
 """""""""""""""""""""